Hashima Island (Gunkanjima)

 (external link, opens in a new window).

-The official boat excursions to Hashima last about three hours in total (with just about hour on the island) and cost something like 4000 Yen.
-At least three companies now offer these trips, from separate locations in Nagasaki harbour.
-Just look for the adverts or search for it online (you can also book tickets in advance online).
+The official boat excursions to Hashima last about three hours in total (with barely one hour on the island) and cost something like 4000 Yen.
+At least five companies now offer these trips, from separate locations in Nagasaki harbour.
+Just look for the adverts or search for it online (with some operators you can also book tickets in advance online).
 The boat trips are now being heavily promoted so it shouldn't be difficult to locate them; but make sure you also look for 'Gunkanjima', which is the name the Japanese seem to prefer (see above).

 From what I've read about these trips, the tours are conducted primarily in Japanese, but foreigners are given an audio guide (but the narrative in English is said to be far shorter than the original live narration by the guide) or, with at least one operator, they can hire an interpreter (who would cost more than the trip, though).